atarilover123/DATT-2040-Math-Art-Code/Week_1/Readme.md

 Comment your work as much as possible.

-Create a github repository for this course and add a folder Titled Week 1 with your submission and any other materials you would like to share.
+Create a github repository for this course and add a folder titled Week 1 containing your submission and any other materials you would like to share.
 Copy the link into a word doc, submit to eclass as a word doc or PDF.

 <img src="https://raw.githubusercontent.com/atarilover123/DATT-2040-Math-Art-Code/main/Week_1/github_upload.png" width="60%">